btcpayserver/btcpayserver/README.md

 * Polis (POLIS)
 * Viacoin (VIA)

-Altcoins are maintained by their respective communities.
+Altcoins are added and maintained by their respective communities.

 ## Documentation